So we got published on BetaList… Here is what happened!

-We didn’t do it to how awesome our platform is.
-Putting Taskeo out there for people to check out was our personal test.
+We didn’t do it to hear how awesome our platform is.
+Putting Taskeo out there was a test for us.
 We wanted to see what’s wrong, what needs changes and what we can do better.
 We hoped for feedback that would guide our further work.

-But above all else – it was our test before the upcoming Product Hunter launch which we plan for autumn.
+But above all else – it was an exercise before the upcoming Product Hunter launch.

 In the end, we’re not left disappointed.
-We’ve indeed discovered some things, so we achieved our primary goal – to learn and improve.
+We’ve indeed discovered some things and as such – we achieved our primary goal: to learn and improve.

 Our BetaList Launch in Numbers

 Our beta tests phase brought us nearly 140 visits from the BetaList site and over 40 new Taskeo users in total.
 We want to say thank you to each and every one of them.
-We were happy to have you with us and we hope you will stay for longer.
+We are happy to have you with us!

 In the very beginning, we offered 1 year of free premium account to all those entrepreneurs who would agree to test Taskeo with their team and have a brief call with our CEO to discuss the impression.
 By the end of the testing period, one person has accepted the offer.

-What have we learned from your beta tests
+What have we learned from our beta tests?

-For many of more seasoned entrepreneurs and business owners, our results may not be all that impressive, but they matter a lot to us.
-We’re still on a learning stage.
+For more seasoned entrepreneurs and business owners, our results may not be all that impressive.
+But they matter a lot to us – we’re still on a learning stage.
 We have made several mistakes which we will surely learn from in order to make our Product Hunt launch better and more effective.